pauwels-labs/flux-infra/README.md

 - Investigate use of PGP initialization

+### Install Keycloak

+- This one is difficult

+- Need to setup a postgres; opted for an aurora serverless cluster and use vpc peering to connect to eks cluster

+- GRANT ALL PRIVILEGES on the keycloak user to the keycloak db and then let keycloak make the tables so it'll be owner and have full permissions

+- Set hostname and tlsSecret in the Keycloak CR to INSECURE-DISABLE to let istio handle networking

+- Add a JAVA_OPTS_APPEND env var to the unsupported.podTemplate.spec.containers[0] section in the Keycloak CR and give it the following value in order to support IPv6/dualstack: "-Djava.net.preferIPv4Stack=false -Djava.net.preferIPv6Addresses=true"

+- Need to figure out whether Vault will be setup first to provide DB creds or whether Keycloak will be setup first to provide auth to vault

 ## Secrets to automate

 Bootstraping the cluster is a bit of a tricky matter.
 Some components,